CloudLabsAI/CloudLabs-Instructor-Docs/technical_deep_dive/Login_to_CloudLabs-readme.md

 ## Please follow the below steps:

-1. Navigate to: **https://admin.cloudlabs.ai/** to login.
+1. Navigate to **CloudLabs Admin Portal**: https://admin.cloudlabs.ai/

-2. Click on **Log In** button on right top of the page & Sing-in.
+2. Click on **Log In** button on right top of the page

    ![](images/login.png)

-3. You can login with **Linkedin Account**, select account type as Linkedin and proceed.
+3. You have following Login Options
+* Azure Active Directory (Work or School Account)
+* LinkedIn
    ![](images/linkedin.png)

 4. Then, enter your **Linkedin Email** and **Password** and Click on **SignIn**